Baby Doe (film): Production

 Jessica Earnshaw became interested in making a documentary revolving around pregnancy denial, after reading an article about Emile Weaver.
 The film received support from Chicken & Egg Films, and InMaat Foundation.
+In August 2025, Sarah Paulson joined the project as an executive producer.

 Release

 It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 7, 2025.
+It is scheduled to be released on July 10, 2026, by Fourth Act Film and Twin Seas Media.